ibm-cloud-docs/BlockStorage/snapshots.md

       </tr>
 </table>

-To view how much snapshot space is used, follow the instructions in the [Managing Snapshots](working-with-snapshots.html) article.
+For more information about how to view how much snapshot space is used, see [Managing Snapshots](working-with-snapshots.html).